LENSAR (LNSR)

 AI Analysis | Feedback

-Thomas R. Staab, II has served as LENSAR's Chief Financial Officer since May 2020.
-Previously, he was Senior Vice President, Chief Financial Officer, and Treasurer at BioCryst Pharmaceuticals, Inc., a publicly-traded biopharmaceutical company, from July 2011 to February 2020.
-Mr. Staab also served as Executive Vice President, Chief Financial Officer, and Treasurer of Inspire Pharmaceuticals from May 2003 through its acquisition by Merck & Co., Inc. in May 2011.
-Additionally, he was acting Chief Financial Officer and Treasurer at Triangle Pharmaceuticals, Inc. through its acquisition by Gilead Sciences, Inc. in 2003.
-He began his career with eight years at PricewaterhouseCoopers LLP, providing audit and business advisory services.
-Mr. Staab is a Certified Public Accountant and earned a B.S. in Business Administration and a Master of Accounting from the University of North Carolina at Chapel Hill.
+Thomas R. Staab, II joined LENSAR as Chief Financial Officer in May 2020.
+He is a Certified Public Accountant with significant experience in the biopharmaceutical sector.
+Prior to LENSAR, Mr. Staab was Senior Vice President, Chief Financial Officer, and Treasurer at BioCryst Pharmaceuticals, Inc. from July 2011 to February 2020.
+He also served as Executive Vice President, Chief Financial Officer, and Treasurer of Inspire Pharmaceuticals from May 2003 until its acquisition by Merck & Co., Inc. in May 2011, and as acting Chief Financial Officer and Treasurer at Triangle Pharmaceuticals, Inc. through its acquisition by Gilead Sciences, Inc. in 2003.
+Before entering the biopharmaceutical industry, Mr. Staab spent eight years providing audit and business advisory services at PricewaterhouseCoopers LLP.

 AI Analysis | Feedback